Skip to content

 3. There are factors to consider when adjusting FX forwards pricing for ‘turn event impact’.

-Click here for your copy of the turn impact-adjusted FX forward curves methodology.
+Get your copy of the turn impact-adjusted FX forward curves methodology

 We aim to make the case for ‘turn impact-adjusted FX forward curves’ and how they can help improve market pricing where there is a lack of transparency.
 We will do this by looking at the breadth of data, analytics and liquidity available to LSEG FX.
 In so doing, we will consider best practice approaches to improving market pricing, set out key factors to consider and provide an overview of how we set out to solve this challenge.